MicrosoftDocs/xamarin-docs/docs/android/platform/maps-and-location/maps/maps-api.md

 ### <a name="obtain-maps-key" />Obtain a Google Maps API Key

-The final step is to get a Google Maps API key (note that you cannot reuse an API key from the legacy Google Maps v1 API).
+The initial step is to get a Google Maps API key (note that you cannot reuse an API key from the legacy Google Maps v1 API).
 For information about how to obtain and use the API key with Xamarin.Android, see [Obtaining A Google Maps API Key](~/android/platform/maps-and-location/maps/obtaining-a-google-maps-api-key.md).